Five tips for creating a mobile office

 Invest in a mobile WIFI router or purchase a robust data plan that will allow you to use a hotspot from your phone.

-Security is of the utmost importance when you are moving around and connecting to public WIFI.
+Security is of the utmost importance when you are moving around and connecting to public social WIFI.
 Invest in a VPN to keep your data safe and ensure you use encrypted passwords for everything hackers may want to access.

 3) Use remote-oriented tools